 Some yoga practices like Ashtanga Yoga or Bikram Yoga (also known as Hot Yoga) originated as a practice of discipline, breathing, and the repetition of poses intended to purify the system.

 There are over 100 different types of yoga in practice today.
 So, it’s certainly possible to find the type and approach that’s right for you.

-Not only does yoga keep your spine young and flexible, it also directly correlates to numerous other health benefits.
+A fascinating fact about yoga to note is not only does yoga keep your spine young and flexible, but it also directly correlates to numerous other health benefits.